julemai/SAMOWebv1/content/authors/admin/_index.md

 ---
-bio: I have spent the last nine years working at the European Commission’s Joint Research Centre.
-My work involves research and policy-related work related to composite indicators and international data analysis, as well as uncertainty and sensitivity analysis in computer models and nonlinear systems.
-This has led me to work on very diverse topics, from international connectivity, sustainable development, and monitoring European spending programmes, to econometrics, biomechanics and engineering.
+bio: I am an independent consultant in international data analysis and statistics, and a researcher in sensitivity analysis, as well as other fields.
 education:
   courses:
   - course: PhD in Mechanical Engineering